 Saving Social Security from Privatization

-I also am concerned that privatization could require trillions of dollars in new debt to finance privatized accounts.
-Much of this borrowing would come from foreign countries like China and Japan, increasing our nation's dependence on foreign creditors.
+Unfortunately, instead of strengthening Social Security, many in Washington have focused on privatizing the program.
+I strongly oppose privatization, which would weaken Social Security, not strengthen it.
+Most privatization proposals would require very deep cuts in benefits and trillions of dollars in new debt.
+Much of this borrowing would come from foreign countries like China and Japan, further increasing our nation’s dependence on foreign creditors.
 This huge new debt would pose unnecessary risks to our economy, and threaten to slow growth and lead to large tax increases in the future.